-From Monday 22 May 2017, all Local Authority Maintained Schools are able to use their apprenticeship (training) levy funds to pay for qualifications for both new and existing staff.
+All Local Authority Maintained Schools are able to use their apprenticeship (training) levy funds to pay for qualifications for both EXISTING AND NEW staff.

 Despite being described by the Government as an ‘Apprenticeship’ Levy, the funds (available in a digital account) can be used to pay for qualifications up to postgraduate level and there are no longer any limits on the age of learner or number of hours worked.
 Staff with previous qualifications may also be able to access this training provided they can demonstrate they are learning substantial new skills.

 The council’s Organisational Development Team will assist schools to maximise the use of the funds in supporting succession planning and addressing recruitment and retention challenges.

+Existing staff are encouraged to talk to their managers/supervisors about training opportunities in line with School Development Plans.
 If schools are seeking to advertise a vacancy, all are encouraged to consider if there is an opportunity to offer training and a qualification with the new role which may be funded by the levy.
-Existing staff are also are encouraged to talk to their managers/supervisors about training opportunities in line with School Development Plans.

 For any qualification requests that are supported by Headteachers, staff will be able to apply via the External Qualifications, Conferences and Training link in MyApps on the council’s Intranet, and via the link here on eRriding.
 After you have completed the name, school and Headteacher details, you will have the option to select 'Qualification' and then proceed to application.

 Application for External Qualifications, Training and Conferences

 How will the Apprenticeship Levy work?